 You can also follow the Government's @DefraUKAir Twitter feed, or call their helpline for free on 0800 55 66 77.

 There's also local information available for air pollution levels in different parts of the UK:

 How can air pollution be improved?

-The BHF is working to make sure the Government introduces our air pollution policy recommendations, which aim to reduce the public's health risk from air pollution.
-Find out more
+We would like to see improvements in the quality of air we breathe.
+We’re working to make sure the Government takes action to reduce the public's health risk from air pollution.